 We just spent a lot of time talking about how to properly diagnose thyroid conversion issues but what are you supposed to do if you find that you have them?

-Treating conversion issues is usually as simple as focusing on things and therapies which help INCREASE thyroid conversion and by trying to REVERSE things which cause these problems.
+Treating conversion issues is usually as simple as focusing on things and therapies which help increase thyroid conversion and trying to reverse things that cause these problems.

 It usually looks something like this:

-- Using supplements which specifically help promote T4 to T3 conversion.
+- Using supplements that specifically help promote T4 to T3 conversion.

-- Using thyroid medications which contain T3 thyroid hormone (not all medications have these hormones)
+- Using thyroid medications that contain T3 thyroid hormone (not all medications have these hormones)

 - And finding what is causing your conversion issues and targeting that issue (if possible)